 Ingredient Notes

-You only need 6 ingredients to make German pancakes, and they are baking staples you probably already have on hand.
-Easily double it for a crowd or triple it like my mom does!
+Easily double this recipe for a crowd or triple it like my mom does!

 - Fresh eggs.
 Personally, I think one of the main keys to the fluffiest German pancakes is using fresh eggs.
 Also, beating each egg, one at a time for 30 seconds will help them rise better.